quadroninja/minesweeper_opengl/README.md

 # minesweeper_opengl
-A minesweeper game I made at my leisure
+A minesweeper game I made at my leisure.

 Technologies used: C, OpenGL

 Controls: